iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/subscription/setSubscriptionParams.md

 Method to set subscription parameters for a given collection of yours.

-When someone tries to consume a protected data that is part of your subscription, the Data Sharing smart-contract will check that the given user has a currently valid subscription.
+When someone tries to consume a protected data that is part of your subscription, the Data Sharing smart contract will check that the given user has a currently valid subscription.

 ## Usage